 “There is nothing like Halkidiki,” say the northern Greeks and they know what they’re talking about.
-Get ready to succumb to the charms of its three beautiful peninsulas, namely Kassandra, Sithonia and Athos.
+Get ready to succumb to the charms of its three beautiful peninsulas – Kassandra, Sithonia and Athos.
 The first two don’t discriminate, but the third is off limits to women, as it is home to the famous monastic state, Mount Athos.
-How will your holiday in Halkidiki take shape?

-Turquoise water, dense pine forests, dreamy hotels, small coves with fish tavernas and cafes, beach bars, archaeological sites, traditional villages in Sithonia, the Petralona Cave in Kassandra.
-A microcosm of miracles.
-Explore it with all your senses.
+Turquoise water, dense pine forests, dreamy hotels, small coves with fish tavernas and cafes, beach bars, archaeological sites, traditional villages, and the famous Petralona Cave in Kassandra: a microcosm of miracles.
+Made to be explored with all your senses.

 Things to do in Halkidiki